 Classification: Welding methods can be classified into three categories based on the degree of heating and the process characteristics involved in the welding process.

 (1) Fusion Welding

 In fusion welding, the workpiece is heated to a molten state and a molten pool is formed, usually filled with filler metal.
 After cooling and crystallization, the weld seam is formed and the two parts are integrated into one piece.
 Some common fusion welding methods include gas welding, arc welding, electro-slag welding, plasma arc welding, electron beam welding, and laser welding.

 (2) Pressure Welding

-Common pressure welding including resistance welding, friction welding, cold pressure welding, diffusion welding, explosive welding.
+Pressure welding requires pressure, with or without heating, during the welding process.
+Common pressure welding methods include resistance welding, friction welding, cold pressure welding, diffusion welding, and explosive welding.

-(1) Save metal materials and with a light structure.
+(1) Welding saves metal materials and results in a light structure.

-(3) The welded joint has good mechanical properties and tightness.
+(3) Welded joints have good mechanical properties and tightness.

 01 Electric Arc Welding